CGCL-codes/Mammoth/README.txt

 This parameter is the only one required to be manually specified because Mammoth can maximize the usage of memory in runtime using a rule-based heuristic.
 You can learn more about the Mammoth on the following page: http://grid.hust.edu.cn/xhshi/projects/mammoth.htm.

+The technical paper about Mammoth has been published in IEEE Transactions on Parallel and Distributed systems, which has been recommended as Spotlight of Transactions in IEEE Computer.
+More information are as follows:

+Xuanhua Shi, Ming Chen, Ligang He, Xu Xie, Lu Lu, Hai Jin, Yong Chen, and Song Wu, "Mammoth: Gearing Hadoop Towards Memory-Intensive MapReduce Applications", IEEE Transactions on Parallel and Distributed Systems, 26(8):2300-2315, 2015.

+Hai Jin, "When Data Grows Big", Computer, 2014